What is a general assistive technology assessment

 We have a template to guide the assessment and what information we need.

-Your advisor doesn’t need to use the template if they don’t want to.
-However, the evidence provided must include all the information described in the template.
+Your advisor doesn’t need to use the template if they don’t want to, but the evidence provided must include all the information the template asks for.

 This page current as of